cosmob3/plugin-away-2/README.md

 Going to try `lodash`.

 I tried it.
-Saw this video on youtube that helped to understand some of the functions of lodash but I'm not sure how to demo it.
+Saw this video on youtube [What is Lodash and How it Works (for beginners)](https://www.youtube.com/watch?v=YyxliogSwrM&t=310s) By iEatWebsites that helped to understand some of the functions of lodash but I'm not sure how to demo it.
 Like I can see it in the `console` but I'm not sure what to add to the HTML to actually make the javascript useful.

 I think I'll do the `reveal.js` for now and ask more about it tomorrow.
 I thought I was understanding this better but I'm still pretty lost...